localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 * **Validate SDK and API** usage to catch any early bugs with your integration.
 * **Orchestrate complete integration tests** combining your identity and authorization infrastructure with your AWS infrastructure already provided by LocalStack.

-## How to use the Authress Extension for LocalStack
+## How to use the Authress extension for LocalStack

 In this section, we’ll run a basic application that emulates authentication, authorization, user identity and role management by running the extension.
 For this tutorial, you’ll need to have the following prerequisites installed on your local machine: